maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 - [places/events searching site](https://github.com/maliahavlicek/what2do2day#user-stories)

-## Feasiblity vs Importance
+## Feasibility vs Importance
-To scope the project for a MVP (mimimally viable product) a feasbilty analysis was done.
+To scope the project for a MVP (minimally viable product) a feasibility analysis was done.

 The features in the table below have been taken from the user stories above.
 Generic features found in most websites will also be implemented such as nav-bar, footer, obvious website purpose etc.